nomadxxxx/mpvlock/README.md

 mpvlock installs default configuration files to ~/.config/mpvlock/.
 You can customize the video background and other settings by editing ~/.config/mpvlock/mpvlock.conf

+Scripts are located in ~/.config/mpvlock/scripts and you will need to update your location in weather.sh to get the weather widget working.

 ## Detailed Previews

 | **cat-pool** | **cherry-blossom** |